-US COVID-19 Treatment Guidelines Panel: insuffiziente Datenlage für Empfehlung On February 9, 2021 the FDA issued an EUA for bamlanivimab and etesevimab administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms [about 88 pounds]) who test positive for SARS-CoV-2 and who are at high risk for progressing to severe COVID-19.
+On February 9, 2021 the FDA issued an EUA for bamlanivimab and etesevimab administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms [about 88 pounds]) who test positive for SARS-CoV-2 and who are at high risk for progressing to severe COVID-19.

-On February 4, 2021 EMA stated that CHMP is reviewing available data on the use of the bamlanivimab/etesevimab, to provide a harmonised scientific opinion at EU level to support national decision making on the possible use of the antibodies before a formal authorisation is issued.
-The Committee will also look at the use of bamlanivimab alone based on a study which indicated that bamlanivimab monotherapy can reduce viral load and provide clinical benefit.
+On March 5, 2021 EMA stated that the CHMP has completed its review started in February 2021, to provide a harmonised scientific opinion at EU level to support national decision making on the possible use of the antibodies before a formal authorisation is issued.
+The Agency concluded that bamlanivimab monotherapy and bamlanivimab and etesevimab combination can be used together to treat confirmed COVID-19 in patients who do not require supplemental oxygen and who are at high risk of their COVID-19 disease becoming severe.